 Occurs to healthy adults for emotional reasons like relationships, unrealistic expectations, and bad memories

 Acute Stress Disorder

-Can happen to anyone irrespective of ages caused by panic reactions, insomnia, suspicious nature, neglecting self-care
+Can happen to anyone irrespective of ages caused by panic reactions, insomnia, suspicious nature, neglecting self-care wok and relationships

 Continuous re-experience of the traumatic event, avoidance of trauma-related stimuli, mental numbness, and symptoms of enhanced excitement

 It is actually much more prevalent to combine PTSD with other psychiatric disorders than uncomplicated PTSD.
 PTSD is typically associated with at least one other significant psychiatric disorder such as depression, abuse of alcohol or drug, panic disorder, and other anxiety disorders.

 Complex PTSD (sometimes called "Extreme Stress Disorder") is discovered among people who have been subjected to extended traumatic conditions, particularly during adolescence, such as sexual abuse during adolescence.